dwbfox/atecx/README.md

-2) Navigate to /src/application/helpers/utils_helper.php and edit the following line to point it to the correct: define('CALLBACK_URL','http://example.com/atecx/callback'); // the callback URL for Twitter's OAuth
+2) Navigate to /src/application/helpers/utils_helper.php and edit the following line to point it to the correct callback URL for Twitter: define('CALLBACK_URL','http://example.com/atecx/callback'); // the callback URL for Twitter's OAuth